LinkIdol/crypto-girl-collection/README.md

 # FAQs
 ## Basis

-### 1.How to start playing CryptoHero?
+### 1.How to start playing CryptoGirl?

-To start your journey in the world of CryptoHero, you need:
+To start your journey in the world of CryptoGirl, you need:

 *   A computer or laptop with chrome or Firefox desktop versions installed;
 *   Install MetaMask, a digital wallet for use with web applications;
-*   ETH, a digital currency that provides support for CryptoHero.
+*   ETH, a digital currency that provides support for CryptoGirl.

 ### 2.Install MetaMask digital wallet

-To use CryptoHero, you need to install Digital Wallet MetaMask.
+To use CryptoGirl, you need to install Digital Wallet MetaMask.
 You need to top up with MetaMask to make your first purchase.

 **Note**: The digital wallet like MetaMask is consistent with bank accounts - exercise caution and be sure not to forget your password or seed words.